membrane-io/docs/src/content/docs/faq.md

 ## Do NPM modules work?

 Many NPM modules can be used in membrane but not all of them, especially if they depend on specific Node.js APIs.
 We strive to provide a compatibility layer but it's still work-in-progress.

-## What is a Driver?

-A program that has the sole purpose of talking to an API and exposing its data and functionality on its graph.
-In other words, drivers are API connectors.

-## What if there's no driver for an API

-You can always use `fetch`, it's a global function.
-However, `fetch` is implemented as a thin layer on top of the `http` program, so any program that uses fetch must have `http` as a dependency.